 Stainless steel is the cleanest material available in a water bottle because it does not require a plastic liner.
 The new 600 ml (20 oz.) double-layered steel Tribe bottle features a bamboo lid and won’t leach BPA into your beverage.
 The company also plants a tree for every bottle sold.

-Ocean Bottle Eco-Friendly Stainless Steel Reusable Water Bottle
+Ocean Bottle Reusable Stainless Steel Water Bottle

 The 500 ml (16 oz.)
 Ocean Bottle blends recycled stainless steel and ocean plastic upcycled to make the lid, along with PET plastic and silicone; it is recyclable at end of life.